 Let’s get this out of the way first – dressing vs. stuffing.
 I know the literal difference and why one is called stuffing (because it’s stuffed in the bird) and the other dressing (because it’s not stuffed in a bird).
 Now, to me, it’s a soda vs. pop thing – and I still call it stuffing even though my family has never put it into a bird.
 Old habits die hard.

 However, you totally could stuff it in a bird, I just can’t really provide any guidance there.

 Moving on from our technicalities now… Isn’t stuffing/dressing the BEST on Thanksgiving?
 If you disagree, or if you’re still buying it out of a box, you must absolutely try this recipe.
 It’s so simple: Italian bread, celery, and onions, plenty of Thanksgiving herbs and vegetable or chicken stock to make it extra moist.

 My mom has been making this version of stuffing/dressing for ever (and helped me with this shoot, too – thanks, Mom!).
 I didn’t realize other people actually put meat in it until we started expanding our holiday locations (yes, I was living in my own stuffing/dressing world for a long, long time).

 This recipe takes nearly no time to put together, and even less time to devour.

-First you get to tearing some Italian bread (preferably a little dried out or a day old)…you could also cut it into bite-sized pieces, but I love the rustic feel of tearing the bread…crust is also optional, but I highly recommend keeping it on for the chewy/crunchy bits…
+First, you get to tearing some Italian bread (preferably a little dried out or a day old)…you could also cut it into bite-sized pieces, but I love the rustic feel of tearing the bread… the crust is also optional, but I highly recommend keeping it on for the chewy/crunchy bits…

 …cook the onions and celery, add the herbs – stay close while your house begins to smell like Thanksgiving…